Oregon Parenting Education Week

 Of all the things that influence a child’s growth and development, the most critical is reliable, responsive, and sensitive parenting.
 Effective parenting education programs have been linked with decreased rates of child abuse and neglect, better physical, cognitive and emotional development in children, and increased parental knowledge of child development and parenting skills.

-Oregon Parenting Education Week was May 19-23, 2014.
-This year the Hallie E. Ford Center for Healthy Children & Families and the Oregon Parenting Education Collaborative hosted a one day Parenting Educators Conference for professionals who work with families.
-The conference took place on Monday, May 19 from 8:45 AM - 4 PM at the CH2M Hill Alumni Center on the campus of Oregon State University, and over 325 parenting educators from across the state attended the conference.
-Below are details concerning conference workshops and other Oregon Parenting Education Week events.
+Oregon Parenting Education Week is May 11-15, 2015.
+As a part of the celebration, the Hallie E. Ford Center for Healthy Children & Families and the Oregon Parenting Education Collaborative will host the annual, one day Parenting Educators Conference for professionals who work with families.
+The conference will take place on Monday, May 11 from 9 AM – 5 PM at the LaSells Stewart Center on the campus of Oregon State University.
+Additional details will be available soon, with registration for the conference opening on March 11, 2015.

 Read the article Help children grow though Oregon Parenting Educators conference